neo4jrb/activegraph/docs/Querying.rst

 .. code-block:: ruby

-  Neo4j::ActiveBase.new_query # Get a new Query object
+  ActiveGraph::ActiveBase.new_query # Get a new Query object

   # Get a Query object based on a scope
   Student.query_as(:s) # For a